Shabir Shah: Imprisonment

-In 1980, Shah was re-arrested.
-He was kept in the sub-jail Kathua and later moved to Central Jail in Srinagar where he was kept for twelve months.
-He was released towards the end of 1981 but in early 1982 when the People's League launched the Quit Kashmir Movement, he was re-arrested.
-There were massive demonstrations against his arrest.
-Life in the valley came to standstill for 5 days.
-Shah was later released.
-However, he was re-arrested from the Kailash Hotel and kept in the Kothi Bagh interrogation centre for three and a half months and was kept for another twelve months in Srinagar's Central Jail.
-Then he was released in 1983.
-During an international cricket match in Srinagar in October 1983, Shabir Shah led protests against the government and was arrested again in 1984.
+In 1980, Shah was re-arrested and initially kept in sub-jail Kathua before being transferred to Central Jail in Srinagar, where he remained for twelve months.
+He was released towards the end of 1981 but was re-arrested in early 1982 when the People's League launched the Quit Kashmir Movement.
+Demonstrations followed his arrest and normal life in the valley was disrupted for several days.
+Shah was later released but was again detained from Kailash Hotel and held in the Kothi Bagh interrogation centre for three and a half months, followed by twelve months in Srinagar's Central Jail.
+He was released in 1983.
+During an international cricket match in Srinagar in October 1983, Shah led protests against the government and was arrested again in 1984.

-When Shah was released in 1986, his health had deteriorated and within hours of his release, he addressed a press conference and demanded that the Kashmiri people be given what he calls the "right of self-determination".
+When Shah was released in 1986, his health had deteriorated.
+Shortly after his release he addressed a press conference demanding that the Kashmiri people be given what he described as the "right of self-determination".

-Between April 1988 and August 1989, Shabir Shah remained underground.
-But, in 1989, Shah was arrested with a militant in Ramban area of the Jammu-Srinagar national highway.
+Between April 1988 and August 1989, Shah remained underground.
+In 1989, he was arrested along with a militant in the Ramban area of the Jammu–Srinagar national highway.

-In 2015 Shah was put under house arrest.
+In 2015 Shah was placed under house arrest.

-On 21 May 2017 it was known that Shabir Ahmad Shah had resigned as Secretary General of the pro-freedom group, Tehreek-e-Hurriyat led by Syed Ali Shah Geelani.
+On 21 May 2017 it was reported that Shabir Ahmad Shah had resigned as secretary-general of the pro-freedom group Tehreek-e-Hurriyat led by Syed Ali Shah Geelani.

-In 2020, during the COVID-19 outbreak, Shah's wife said that he has been in jail for 33 years, so the other people can stay indoor.
+In 2020, during the COVID-19 outbreak, Shah's wife said that he had spent 33 years in jail and that people should remain indoors to prevent the spread of the virus.

+2019 arrest and terror funding case

+In June 2019, Shah was arrested by the National Investigation Agency (NIA) in connection with a terror-funding investigation related to alleged separatist activities in Jammu and Kashmir.

+The case was registered under the Unlawful Activities (Prevention) Act (UAPA) and other provisions of Indian law.
+Shah remained in judicial custody while the trial proceedings continued for several years.